 Self-Discovery Is Discovering Your Potentials

 As identified, one of the core aspects of self-discovery is discovering your potential.
 Your potential are the things you can do which you have not done.

-Most of our lives, we have been trapped into doing only since certain things, performing only within certain capacities and releasing only enough ability from within is as the environment demands.
+Most of our lives, we have been trapped into doing only certain things, performing only within certain capacities and releasing only enough ability from within us as the environment demands.
 This conformity to culture, however, had robbed us of the definition of potential.